ludei/webview-plus/README.md

 #### How to install the Webview+ in your current project ####

 Even though it's a cordova-compatible plugin, some steps must be done for the installation.
 If you prefer, you can install it automatically using the [CocoonJS Command Line Interface](https://github.com/ludei/cocoonjs-cli).

 The cocoonjs-cli has the same usage and commands of [cordova-cli](https://github.com/apache/cordova-cli#project-commands).

 Once the cocoonjs-cli is installed in your system, just type:

 ```
+$ cd /to/your/cordova/based/project
 $ cocoonjs plugin add com.ludei.webview.plus
 ```